flair-sdk/starter-boilerplate/README.md

 [![Flair](https://img.shields.io/badge/Powered%20by-Flair-ff69b4)](https://flair.dev)

-This repository contains boilerplate scripts, abis and schema for indexing (catch all contract events/transactions)
+This repository contains boilerplate scripts, abis and schema for indexing (catch all contract events/transactions) and syncing it to your own database (e.g MongoDB)

 ## Table of Contents